 I’d really love to hear from you – let me know your opinions on artificial intelligence and how we can be better reflective practitioners in our use of it:

-Posted by Jamie McDonald
+Posted by Jamie MacDonald

 Jamie is the co-founder and CEO of Storypark.
 Born in Gore, he went to Gore Playcentre.
 Jamie originally created Storypark for his mum, who is an early childhood educator in Gore.
 He’s passionate about creating positive social change through technology and education.
 Jamie believes that nurturing young people’s potential can lead to a better future for generations to come.
 Outside of work, Jamie is a husband, dad, and surfer.